-The surficial sediments vary mainly between Very Loose SAND to Extremely Low Strength CLAY.
+The surficial sediments vary mainly between very loose SAND to low strength CLAY.

 The interpretation of surficial sediment types was derived from the acoustic character of the SSS data, and the interpretations were aided by MBES bathymetric 3D surfaces and SBP data.
 During the review of the SSS survey data, higher intensity sonar returns (darker grey to black colours) were interpreted as relatively coarser grained sediments, and lower intensity sonar returns (lighter grey colours) were interpreted as relatively finer grained sediments.
 Bathymetric data was used to correct the interpretation for the effects of seabed slope on sonar returns.
 The correlation with the geotechnical results was initially based on the field logs and further verified with the final geotechnical results.